Mariam05/JumpIn/README.md

 Also, for the model, classes were made for most of the pieces on the board to reduce the smell of the code and help differentiate between the different components of the code.
 Command, CommandWord and Parser class were implemented to get commands from the user using the GameView(Graphical User Interface) or the console.
 This decision was based on the feedback received for Milestone 1.

-We decided to change the implementation of Fox such that a fox object can represent either a foxâ€™s head or a foxâ€™s tail, and each object is associated with itâ€™s corresponding piece.
+We decided to change the implementation of Fox such that a fox object can represent either a fox head or a fox tail, and each object is associated with itâ€™s corresponding piece.
 This implementation proved to be better because then each part can be mapped to its appropriate image.

 Similarly, we added a colour attribute to Rabbits, so that the right image can be used for each.